Security & Privacy

 We also may share personal information with affiliated and external product and service providers, when necessary, to provide and administer products and services you have requested.
 This may include card and cheque book production, market research, statement production, payment services and information technology support.
 Before sharing any information, contractual agreements are in place to ensure all information is kept secure and confidential.

 In all circumstances where personal information may become known, to our contractors, agents or outsourced service providers there are strict confidentiality and privacy agreements in place.
 Contractors, agents and outsourced service providers are not able to use or disclose personal information for any purposes other than our own.
-Your credit union takes our obligations to protect member information very seriously and we make every effort to deal only with parties who share and demonstrate the same attitude.
+Your credit union takes our obligations to protect personal information very seriously and we make every effort to deal only with parties who share and demonstrate the same attitude.

 The credit union may share personal information with service providers outside Canada, when necessary, to allow us to provide products and services to you.